contensis/contensis.github.io/dotnet-src/search/query-operators.md

 );
 ```

----

 ### Contains

-This would match on a field called *description* containing the phrase 'batman'.
+This would match on a field called *description* containing the phrase *batman*.

 ```cs
 var query = new Query(